same-sex relationships have revolutionised child custody

 - a man is a father who has made a formal paternity acknowledgement; and

 - a person is a parent in certain circumstances arising from the birth of a child following an in vitro fertilisation procedure.

 I have several of these matters before the court.
-The court has never indicated that they favour the biological mother over the non biological mother because they are both considered parents assuming s60H applied.
-The issue of favour arise more in relation to the primary carer whomever that may be.
+The court has never indicated that they favour the biological mother over the non-biological mother because they are both considered parents assuming s60H applied.
+The issue of favour arises more in relation to the primary carer whomever that may be.

 The court has always favoured the primary carer which just happens to usually be the mother in traditional heterosexual relationships or the birth mother in same-sex relationships.

-Further, in female same-sex parenting matters you can also have a case where the ‘birth mother’ is not the biological mother but her de facto partner is.
-It’s common in same-sex relationships for the couple to decide, often for financial reasons, that one of the couple will carry the children but they might use eggs from either parent to create the child.
+Further, in female same-sex parenting matters, you can also have a case where the ‘birth mother’ is not the biological mother, but her de facto partner is.
+It’s common in same-sex relationships for the couple to decide, often for financial reasons, that one of the couples will carry the children, but they might use eggs from either parent to create the child.